fexra/turtlecoin-medium-scraper/README.md

 - Scrapes all blog articles by URL
 - Converts scraped HTML to Markdown
-- Organizes scraped articles by `year|month|slug` folder structure
+- Organizes scraped articles by `year-month-day-slug` structure
-- Downloads images and replaces external image links with the internal image links
+- Downloads images to a `images` folder and replaces external image links with the internal image links
 - Removes extra Medium styling + text
+- Jekyll friendly

 ## Setup